Skip to content

 October 12, 20254 min readAdam Schorr

-Supplement AI's evidence rating is a novel framework designed to help you and us determine how much weight to place on the outcomes and conclusions of a given research paper.
+Supplement AI's evidence rating is a paper-level research quality signal.
+It helps determine how much weight to place on the outcomes and conclusions of a given study before that study contributes to broader evidence analysis.

-Evidence rating isn't meant to discredit studies; it's about consistency.
-Scientific literature is vast and often uneven in quality.
-By applying a uniform and transparent set of standards, Supplement AI makes it easier to identify which studies are most trustworthy and which should be interpreted with caution.
+Evidence rating is not meant to discredit studies; it is about consistency.
+Scientific literature is vast and uneven.
+By applying a uniform set of standards, Supplement AI makes it easier to identify which studies look methodologically strong and which should be interpreted with more caution.

 Our Research Database